Last updated 9 min read

 • Annoying flies in autumn

-We decided to Go to Portugal
+We decided to go to Portugal

 Then suddenly we pick probably one of the best countries in the world to live in and go there.

-Long Way to Portugal
+Long way to Portugal

 We couldn't simply go to Portugal because it was still closed for entry due to anti-COVID measures.
 The only way to get there was to get to some other European country that was already open for entry and only then go to Portugal within the Schengen area.